thiagomvas/BasaltOld/docs/Components/Component.md

 # Component

 ## `Field` parent
+The GameObject to which this component is attached.
 ```csharp
 public GameObject parent
 ```

 ## `Method` Awake
+Initializes the component when a GameObject is awakened.
 ```csharp
 public virtual void Awake(GameObject gameObject)
 ```